Michigan workers’ comp lawyer explains the purpose of a control date and why you should not worry about this court appearance.

 Exchange of medical and employment records

 Workers’ comp cases typically involve a dispute about medical causation and disability.
-Did a workplace accident cause medical problems?
+Did a workplace accident cause a current medical problem?
 Is the employee disabled from working?
-These important questions must be resolved through medical evidence.
+These important questions must be resolved through medical and vocational evidence.

-Attorneys are expected to give the magistrate a status update regarding the case.
-This includes current medical treatment and return to work information.
-It is also very common to have a scheduling order that sets various deadlines for joining parties, exchanging medical, providing documents, setting up IMEs, taking depositions, and facilitation.
+Attorneys are expected to give the magistrate an update.
+It is common to have a scheduling order that sets deadlines for joining parties, exchanging medical, providing documents, setting up IMEs, taking depositions, and facilitation.
 The magistrate will want to know where the parties stand with these items.

 Workers’ comp cases are resolved in several different ways.
 The insurance company might decide to pay benefits on a voluntary basis.
 It is also likely that a lump sum cash payment will be offered for settlement.
 Trial is the last and final option.